StarExec/StarExec/command/README.txt

 Copy Commands
 -------------

-These commands can be used to either copy or mirror primitives from one space to another.
+These commands can be used to either copy or link primitives from one space to another.
 To 'copy' a primitive means to create a deep copy-- you will become the owner of a copied solver or benchmark, and it will count towards your disk usage.
-To 'mirror' a primitive means that you are using a primitive that still belongs to another user.
-If they choose to delete a solver or benchmark that you have mirrored, then you will lose access to it.
-You may also copy or mirror primitives that you own.
+To 'link' a primitive means that you are using a primitive that still belongs to another user.
+If they choose to delete a solver or benchmark that you have linked, then you will lose access to it.
+You may also copy or link primitives that you own.

 --copybench -Copies a benchmark from one space to another. "id" is a benchmark id, and "from" and "to" are space ids.